drym-org/jewel/README.md

 $ ./init.sh [N]
 ```

 This initializes the network (the fileserver and peers) by copying all of the necessary files to the ``live`` folder, overwriting any local changes.
-The argument ``N`` indicates how many peers you want.
+The argument ``N`` indicates how many peers you want. ``5`` is a good number for testing nontrivial functionality without it being too hard to keep track of.

 Now spin up your network: